CPK Insurance

 • Wisconsin businesses with 3 or more employees must carry workers' compensation; sole proprietors and partners are exempt under the state rules provided here.

-• Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect studio or office rental negotiations.
+• Most commercial leases in Wisconsin require proof of general liability coverage, which can affect studio or office rental negotiations.

 • Commercial auto policies in Wisconsin must meet the stated minimum liability limits of $25,000/$50,000/$10,000 when a vehicle is used for business purposes.